UC has specific requirements to ensure that our incoming students are ready to reach their highest potential for success:

 Students in the Academic Success Academy must achieve a minimum of a 2.0 GPA and passing grades in all Academic Success Academy coursework to exit from the program.
 Students who cannot successfully complete the requirements/curriculum in three semesters may be considered for academic probation or dismissal.

-The University of Charleston makes every effort to accommodate the special circumstances of home school students during the admissions process.
+The University of Charleston welcomes and makes every effort to accommodate home school students.
 Minimum admission requirements include:

 Results of the American College Test (ACT) or the Scholastic Assessment Test (SAT) are required for certain classes of applicants and/or for certain degree programs, as described below in the “Admission Requirements.”